remy/remysharp.com/public/books/2021/fugitive-telemetry-the-murderbot-diaries-6.md

 rating: 4
 ---

-I'll never tire of how board the Murderbot is!
+I'll never tire of how bored the Murderbot is!

 I've read every one of the Murderbot diaries and have always enjoyed the fresh take on a bot that's painted in world where people distrust them by default, and yet the Murderbot would rather avoid eye contact, shy away and watch their streaming TV series on their own.